 4. Wait to Wash

 72 hours!
 The wait time is 72 hours!
 And, yeah, that’s three whole days without washing your hair.
-Technically speaking, more than that, if you factor in the time you took before dyeing it and don’t count the rinse, you gave it to get most of the dye out.
+Technically speaking, more than that, if you factor in the time you took before dyeing it and don’t count the rinse.
 The science behind this is that your hair needs at least 72 hours for the cuticle layer to close around the dye’s color molecules.
 If your bright colors often fade too quickly, it’s probably because your hair hasn’t had the opportunity to do exactly that.
 Try waiting and you’ll see what a difference it makes.

 Most importantly, have fun with your look!
 Maximize your color!
 Go crazy!
 If there’s any time to experiment with your look, it’s definitely when you’re stuck at home.
 Stay healthy, stay sane, and look fantastic.